AdobeXD/plugin-samples/guides/how-to-use-single-line-text-ui-guide/README.md

 ### 9. Test the plugin

-If you reload the plugin and execute it, you should see a modal window like this one:
+If you reload the plugin and run it, you should see a modal window like this one:

 <img src="/images/readme-assets/modal-what-is-your-name.png" width="50%" height="50%">